Dominick Bragalone: College career

 Bragalone chose Lehigh over walk-on spots at Penn State and Rutgers.
 In his first season Bragalone rushed for over 1,000 yards the first Lehigh freshman to do so in over 10 years.
 Upon Bragalone's stellar freshman season he was named Patriot League Rookie of the Year.
 Coming into his sophomore season Bragalone was named on numerous national award watchlists.
 In 2016 Bragalone rushed for over 1,100 yards and 14 touchdowns.

-In his junior year he rushed for 1,388 yards, 18 touchdowns and 200 yards relieving, including a 218-yard, 2 touchdown performance against Fordham.
+In his junior year (2017) he rushed for 1,388 yards and 18 TDs.
+He also gained 224 yards as a receiver with 4 TDs.
+In his best game, Bragalone rushed for a 218 yards and 2 TDs against Fordham.